 The wait for Part 2 wasn’t bad at all since an Ascendance of a Bookworm OVA episode also came out on March 10, 2020.
 The OVA has two parts and was released with the limited edition of light novel Volume 22 (or Part 5: Volume 1).

 Crunchyroll eventually began streaming the two OVA episodes with an English dub.
 For more details, including a story summary, please see our article on the Ascendance of a Bookworm OVA episodes.

 The Ascendance of a Bookworm anime is being produced by animation studio Ajia-Do, which also animated 2018’s How NOT to Summon a Demon Lord anime and the 2016 Izetta: The Last Witch.
 Director Mitsuru Hongo (World Trigger) is helming the project with the help of Assistant Director Yoshiki Kawasaki (episode director for Monster Hunter Stories: RIDE ON).

 Writer Mariko Kunisawa is handling the anime’s scripts.
 Yoshiaki Yanagida and Toshihisa Kaiya are the character designers.

 The Ascendance of a Bookworm opening (OP) music theme song for the first cour was “Pure White” as performed by Sumire Morohoshi.
 The ending (ED) theme song music is “Hair Ornament Angel” as performed by Megumi Nakajima.

-The opening for Part 2, “Commotion”, will be performed by Sumire Morohoshi, who also sang the first cour’s OP.
+The opening for Season 2, “Commotion”, was performed by Sumire Morohoshi, who also sang the first cour’s OP.